 Navitaire took around 24 hours to resolve the issue, which made the FAA ground all Virgin flights, leaving 50,000 passengers stranded and angry.

 Navitaire chose to repair the faulted unit instead of attaching backup hardware, which wasn’t a smart choice looking at the urgency of the situation, and this created the chaos.
-In the end, Navitaire was held responsible for the displeasing situation.
+The displeasing situation was ultimately Navitaire’s fault.

 Legal clauses are important!
 The anecdote displays the need for choosing a worthy outsourcing provider and keeping your written contracts handy.